 Rim Jhim Gire Saavan – Manzil 1979

-Amitabh Bachchan and Moushmi Chatterji still raw in their earlier careers walk on Mumbai roads and beaches giving you the glimpse of the city as it used to be 40 years ago when people could still enjoy rains.
+Amitabh Bachchan and Moushmi Chatterji still raw in their earlier careers walk on Mumbai roads and beaches giving you a glimpse of the city as it used to be 40 years ago when people could still enjoy rains.
 There are two versions of the song, one sung by Kishore Kumar which is incidentally picturized totally indoors.
-The Lata Mangeshkar version is where you see the rain, the Mumbai and the just in love lead pair.
+The Lata Mangeshkar version is where you see the rain, the Mumbai, and the just in love lead pair.

 Rim Jhim Gire Sawan always gives me that feeling of being soaked in rains to the bone, like being one with the rain.
 Of course, the haunting music by R D Burman just multiplies it manifold.